Getting Started with Git

 - Merging is easy

-- Git is fast and flexible
+- Git system is fast and flexible

 Git Architecture